PHILADELPHIA REFLECTIONS

 James Madison

-The organizing principle of every legislature, congress, or parliament is that each member has one vote and therefore is the equal of every other member.
+The official organizing principle of every legislature, Congress, or parliament is that each member has one vote and therefore is the equal of every other member.
 Washington understood leaders would emerge, able to persuade others.
-What he did not anticipate was that some would acquire the power to compel obedience.
-Unofficial ways to acquire power over colleagues differ among legislatures, but have certain recurring features.
+What he did not anticipate was that some would scheme to acquire the power to compel obedience.
+Unofficial ways to acquire power over colleagues differ among legislatures but have certain recurring features.

 {top quote}